Jcanman1/refactored/README.md

 resides next to the script so Dash can serve them automatically.
 The provided `EnpresorMachine.png` image is included in this `assets/` folder.

+Metrics and control logs written by the dashboard are automatically saved to an `exports/` directory.
+This folder will be created at runtime if it does not already exist.

+The `Audiowide-Regular.ttf` font used when generating PDF reports is kept in the repository root.
+Ensure this file remains in place so the report generator can locate it.